Resolving disputes, claims, and chargebacks

 - The credit card company notifies our merchant bank and withdraws the funds from PayPal.

-- We places a hold on your (the seller’s) funds related to the chargeback.
+- We place a hold on your (the seller’s) funds related to the chargeback.

 - We immediately notify you via email and request information that could help to dispute the chargeback.